-When you come to The Abbey Summer School 2017, you have two main registration options.
-You can register only for the Chapterhouse, our main programming, or you can register for the Chapterhouse + the Library course, which is an additional course that begins earlier in the week and then dovetails with our main programme – great for interested laypersons and clergy on study leave.*If finances are an issue, please contact us as bursaries are available.
-See the registration page for more details.
+When you come to The Abbey Summer School, you have two main registration options.
+You can register only for the Chapterhouse, our main programming, or you can register for the Chapterhouse + the Library course, which is an additional course that begins earlier in the week and then dovetails with our main programme – great for interested laypersons and clergy on study leave.*

-New to The Abbey this year is a week-long Library course that can be taken in addition to the main Chapterhouse.
+The Library course can be taken in addition to the main Chapterhouse.
 Consider this the Reading Room of The Abbey, for those who want something a bit more intensive.
 Registering through us is for simple audit – just come and hear the lectures! – but if desired, this course can also be taken for graduate credit through Regent College (Vancouver, BC).
-It will meet on Monday – Wednesday nights (29-31 May), and during the workshops block of the Chapterhouse on 1-2 June.
+It will meet all day on Wednesday (5 June), and during the workshops block of the Chapterhouse on 6-7 June.

 For this year’s Library course, we are excited to offer a class with Prof. George Guthrie on the art and joy of hearing the New Testament.
 The course invites the participants to consider the beauty and power of God's good communication to us in the Bible, in particular the New Testament, probing what it means to read the Bible well in order to live more effectively for Christ in the world.

 Wednesday, 5 June: The beauty of a God who speaks

 Wednesday, 5 June: The shaping of a people who listen

 Wednesday, 5 June: Engaging the Bible as a grand story